aeon0/botty/README.md

 offset_top | Your D2R windows offset from top of the screen (including the window bar).
 For fullscreen leave at 0. offset_left | Your D2R window offset from left of screen.
-For fullscreen leave at 0. min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away color_checker_key | Pressing this key will start a debug mode to check if the color filtering works with your settings.
+For fullscreen leave at 0. min_game_length_s | Games must have at least this length, will wait in hero selection for if game is too quick (to avoid server connection issues) max_game_length_s | Botty will attempt to stop whatever its doing and try to restart a new game.
+Note if this fails, botty will attempt to shut down D2R and Bnet exit_key | Pressing this key (anywhere), will force botty to shut down resume_key | After starting the exe botty will wait for this keypress to atually start botting away color_checker_key | Pressing this key will start a debug mode to check if the color filtering works with your settings.
 It also includes the item search and marks items it would pick up with red circles